Head on the Wall

-Una cabeza en la pared is an upcoming drama film directed by Manuel Manrique (in his directorial debut feature) and co-written by Itziar Sanjuán based on their short film of the same name.
+Head on the Wall (Una cabeza en la pared) is an upcoming drama film directed by Manuel Manrique (in his directorial debut feature) and co-written by Itziar Sanjuán based on their short film of the same name.
 It stars Nacho Sánchez alongside Iria del Río and Miguel Bernardeau.
 It is a Spanish-Portuguese co-production.

 Plot

 Set against the backdrop of the cultural clash between modernity and tradition, the plot follows the struggles of bullfighter Rafael Jesús after the abolition of bullfighting in Spain.